LeandroTeodoroRJ/ESP8266/README.md

 LED_with_webserver  ::  Control a led status from web browser. \
 humidity_temperature_sensor  ::  Reading a DHT11 sensor. \
 sensor_webserver  ::  Show on browser humidity and temperature from DHT11 sensor. \
-mqtt_mosquitto_sensor  ::  Publishing a sensor value to Mosquitto MQTT local broker.
+mqtt_mosquitto_sensor  ::  Publishing a sensor value to Mosquitto MQTT local broker. \
+mqtt_mosquitto_subscripe ::  Receiving a subscripe message from topic. \
+mqtt_mosquitto_subscripe_LED :: Control the on-board LED with subscripe message from topic.